 No drugs, alcohol, or other intoxicants should be brought to the Hermitage; this also applies to tranquilizers, sleeping pills, and all other sedatives.
 Those taking medicines or drugs on a doctor’s prescription should notify the teacher.

 For the health and comfort of all participants, smoking(including vaping), chewing tobacco, and taking snuff are not permitted at the course.

 Dress should be simple, modest, and comfortable.
 An attitude of modesty prevails at all times.

 Laundry and Bathing

-Particpants should bring sufficient clothing.
+Please bring sufficient clothing for the whole retreat.
 Small items can be hand-washed.
 Bathing and laundry may be done only in the break periods and not during Formal meditation hours.

 Participants must remain within the course boundaries throughout the course.
 They may leave only with the specific consent of the teacher.
 No outside communication is allowed before the course is completely over.
 This includes letters, phone calls and visitors.
-Cell phones, pagers, and other electronic devices must be deposited with the service team until the course ends.
-In case of an emergency, a friend or relative may contact the management.
+Cell phones, pagers, and other electronic devices must be left with the service team until the course ends.
+In case of an emergency, a friend or relative may contact the service team.

 Music, Reading and Writing

 The playing of musical instruments, radios, etc., is not permitted.
-Journal Writing is permitted only to document the feelings that may come up.
-The restriction on reading and writing is to emphasize the strictly practical nature of this meditation.
+Journal Writing is permitted only to document the feelings and questions that may come up.
+This is done for the purpose of helping to discourage distractions, and staying focussed on the meditation itself.